Command Line Interface#

 -f FILES [FILES ...], --files FILES [FILES ...]

-Files or patterns of the (annotated) data file that should be converted
+Files or patterns of the (annotated) data file that

 -m METADATA_INPUT, --metadata-input METADATA_INPUT